Frequently Asked Questions for ARRL VE Team Lead

 Is there a procedure for verifying that ARRL is good with us doing online exams?

-Receipt of instructions via email from Maria is the approval for ExamTools and video sessions.
-You must apply for permission by contacting the VEC but be aware of these requirements before you apply:
+Receipt of instructions via email from Maria is the approval for ExamTools and video-supervised sessions.
+Teams can apply for permission by contacting the VEC, but be aware of these requirements before you apply:

 The team should follow up with the VEC when ready to go live to receive the confidential session document upload instructions.
-However, if they have been training and are able to get the upload instructions from a trained team, that would be acceptable.
+However, they may be able to get the upload instructions from their ET mentor or another trained team.

-Make sure you, the CVE (VE Team Liaison), do the following:
+Make sure the VE Team Lead does the following:

-• Sign up for the VE Discord chat here: https://discord.gg/CsKrBmA
+- Sign up for the VE Discord chat: https://discord.gg/CsKrBmA

-• Volunteer in the Discord #arrl channel to help out with another team’s ARRL/VEC session so you get to see the real system in action.
+channel to help out with another team’s ARRL VEC session so you get to see the exam process in action.

 How do I collect candidate exam fee payments?